 Cheese wasn’t added to the city’s famous cheesesteak until the 1940s, 10 years after the steak sandwich was invented.

 Philadelphia is home to the only historic covered bridge that still remains in a major U.S. city: Thomas Mill Covered Bridge.

-King of Prussia Mall in the Philly suburbs in the largest shopping mall in the United States.
+King of Prussia Mall in the Philly suburbs in the largest shopping mall in the United States by retail space.